Local 825 and ELEC back PennEast Pipeline construction as stimulus to construction jobs and economic development.

 Atlantic City proposes land giveaway to spur Inlet development

-ATLANTIC CITY, NJ -- Atlantic City's new mayor, Don Guardian has proposed a vacant-land giveaway program for developers to build 400 housing units and a $50 million project to rebuild the Inlet Boardwalk.
+ATLANTIC CITY, NJ, January 2014 -- Atlantic City's new mayor, Don Guardian has proposed a vacant-land giveaway program for developers to build 400 housing units and a $50 million project to rebuild the Inlet Boardwalk.
 Already in the works are several housing projects, including one recently announced by Shaquille O’Neal’s development group, and a new four-year college.

 Local 825 Operating Engineers & Employers Collaborate